coral-xyz/anchor/docs/src/tutorials/tutorial-1.md

-# Tutorial 1: Accounts, Arguments, and Types
+# Tutorial 1: Arguments and Accounts

 This tutorial covers the basics of creating and mutating accounts using Anchor.
 It's recommended to read [Tutorial 0](./tutorial-0.md) first, as this tutorial will